 This proof is not easy.

-SPF, DKIM and DMARC are standards used to try to solve this problem.
+SPF, DKIM, DMARC, and ARC are standards used to try to solve this problem.

 Why is sender authentication hard?

 Consider email as if it were a traditional letter.
 The envelope has addressing information on it that informs the postal service where to deliver the envelope and its contents.
 The letter inside the envelope also tends to include a greeting to the recipient and information on who sent it.

 These two things -- the delivery instructions on the envelope, and the information inside the letter -- do not have to match.